vime-js/vime/docs/docs/getting-started/providers.md

 and loads a video through it, which we can then control through the player component.
 Providers are the only component the player interacts with directly through the [`MediaProviderAdapter`][media-provider-adapter] interface, which enables the player to speak in a common shared language with them.
 As properties change on the player, they are updated by calling the corresponding method on the provider.

 For example, if you do `player.currentTime = 50` then a `provider.setCurrentTime(50)` call is required, which the player will automatically do on the next render cycle.
-On the other end, the provider will emit a "special" event called `vProviderChange` for when the player needs to update its state.
-All other components emit updates through the `vStateChange` event, but providers use a special event to avoid ending up in an infinite cycle where the player updates the provider, and the provider updates the player until the death of our sun ☀️ &nbsp;and end of our solar system &nbsp;🪐
+On the other end, the provider will emit a "special" event called `vmProviderChange` for when the player needs to update its state.
+All other components emit updates through the `vmStateChange` event, but providers use a special event to avoid ending up in an infinite cycle where the player updates the provider, and the provider updates the player until the death of our sun ☀️ &nbsp;and end of our solar system &nbsp;🪐